-I was so excited to see this study published earlier this year, because it fits in so well with my own experience, and nothing like it had been done before in such a well-controlled manner.
+I was so excited to see this study published recently, because it fits in so well with my own experience, and nothing like it had been done before in such a well-controlled manner.

-They created two menu plans, one built around highly processed foods and the other featuring more natural, minimally processed foods.
+They created two menu plans, one built around typical packaged/processed foods (like breakfast cereal and macaroni and cheese) and the other featuring more natural, minimally processed foods.
 However, the two plans were carefully matched to have equal proportions of fat, carbohydrates, protein and fiber.

 Then they convinced 20 randomly selected adults to move into a National Institutes of Health laboratory for a month (!), eating all of their food there (and exercising 20 minutes three times a day on a stationary bike).
-They were split into two groups: one ate the highly processed food plan for two weeks, while the other group ate the minimally processed foods.
+The participants were split into two groups: one group ate the processed food plan for two weeks, while the other group ate the minimally processed foods.
 Then the two groups were switched and ate the opposite diet for two weeks.

 This excellent summary gives more details about how it worked: